kvp7206/uGFX/drivers/multiple/Win32/readme.txt

 This driver is special in that it implements both the gdisp low level driver and a touchscreen driver.

-1. Add in your halconf.h:
+1. Add in your gfxconf.h:
 	a) #define GFX_USE_GDISP			TRUE
 	b) #define GFX_USE_GINPUT			TRUE
 		#define GINPUT_USE_MOUSE		TRUE